More Podcasts Go Exclusive: Is That Good?

 To regular podcast listeners, it’s a phrase as familiar as the tag lines for Squarespace or ZipRecruiter.
 Usually as the episode is winding down, the podcast host makes a sincere plea.
-“Be sure to rate and review on .”
+“Be sure to rate and review on (your listening app of choice).”
 However, that phrasing seems destined to fade away as more podcasts become exclusive to specific platforms.
-But is this a good or a bad thing?
+Given the popularity of podcasts (adaptations, for example), could this be a good or a bad thing?
 Let’s talk it over.

 As of February 14th, 2020, the Last Podcast Network became exclusive to Spotify.
 The network is home to about a dozen shows.
 However, it is best known for its namesake show, Last Podcast on the Left.
 LPotL, as it’s known, releases two episodes a week, one a free-form look at the week’s weird news and the other, a heavily-researched episode on a particular topic.
 Their interests and thus, their episode topics, are wildly varied.
 Past topics have included everything from “Ghost Cats of the South” to serial killers to a 6-part series on the history of Mormonism.
 And through their podcast and live shows, they’ve attracted a devoted fanbase.